-CFT/ACPSOP Membership meetings are the second Wednesday of each month at 5:30 p.m.
-The Building Representative Briefing precedes the membership meeting and begins at 5:00 p.m.
+CFT/CFOP Membership meetings are the second Wednesday of each month at 5:00 p.m. at Mayerson Academy Banquet room.
+All BR's are asked to sit with their Area.

-Wednesday, September 10 Wednesday, October 8 Wednesday, November 12 Wednesday, December 10 (if needed)
+Wednesday, September 11

+Wednesday, October 16

+Wednesday, November 13

+Wednesday, December 11 (usually BR appreciation)

-Wednesday, January 14 Wednesday, February 11 Wednesday, March 11 Wednesday, April 15 Wednesday, May 13
+Wednesday, January 15 Wednesday, February 12 Wednesday, March 11 Wednesday, April 15 Wednesday, May 13

 Meetings for December and June may be called, if needed.
+The December meeting in the recent past has been the scheduled BR Appreciation dinner.